kyma-project/website/content/blog-posts/2020-05-28-release-notes-1.13/index.md

 ### Renamed provisioning commands

 [Kyma CLI commands](https://github.com/kyma-project/cli#commands) for cluster provisioning on GKE and AKS have been renamed.
-There are also three separate provisioning commands for Gardener, and provider-specific default values are applied for all the Gardener commands, making the CLI even more intuitive now.
+There are also three separate provisioning commands for Gardener, and provider-specific default values are applied for all the Gardener commands, making CLI even more intuitive now.
 These are the available provisioning commands:

 ```
 kyma provision gke